Culture of Collaboration

 Why I Wrote This:

-Optimizing remote culture collaboration isn’t always easy, but it’s possible and most definitely worthwhile.
-The key is to use a multi-pronged approach giving remote employees the tools they need to work well from anywhere.
-It also means offering opportunities for your remote teams to engage in real-time, both socially and professionally.
+Making remote teamwork better can be hard, but it’s doable and really important.
+The trick is to use different methods.
+Give remote workers the right tools to do their job from anywhere.
+Also, let them socialize and work together online in real-time.
 And, if you offer unique work perks for remote teams, be sure to include them in a special section of your job postings, candidates will notice.

 This is a guest post from Ainsley Lawrence.
 Ainsley is a writer who loves to talk about good health, balanced life, and better living through technology.
 She is frequently lost in a good book.